 Looks too good to be true right?
-I’d expect some complaints coming now such as “because of the nice weather the whole castle was packed with people and couldn’t even enjoy the view properly” or other similar whining… But nope, I did not complain, as the castle was completely empty.
+I’d expect some complains coming now such as “because of the nice weather the whole castle was packed with people and couldn’t even enjoy the view properly” or other similar whining… But nope, I did not complain, as the castle was completely empty.
 I think we might have run into another couple wandering around – but other than that it was us.
 Spending hours taking photographs, talking, admiring the view and Monaco from the far distance, exploring every inch of the castle.
 That is what I call awesome quality time.

-Clouds, wind and our appetites drove us back to Menton in the end, so we had lunch (menu) at a very average restaurant.
+Clouds, wind and our appetites drove us back Menton in the end, so had lunch (menu) at a very average restaurant.
 I went for steak and chips while Greg chose mussels and chips.
 Both fresh and tasty, no wow factor though.
 But it was cheap lunch menu so we were happy with decent enough food.

-We arrived back at the car just on time, as a thunderstorm arrived.
+Back to the car just on time, as a thunderstorm arrived.
 It was quite exciting to drive on the motorway along the coast, passing by Monaco, Nice, then heading north to Gorges du Verdon.
 Leaving behind the Riviera feeling and driving deeper and higher into the mountains.